 Some of the settings on the individual Attendant Console screens can override your system-wide settings.

 Removing an Attendant Console

-This procedure describes how to remove an attendant from the system.
-In this example, attendant 3 is assigned to extension 4345.
+This procedure describes how to remove an attendant from Communication Manager.
+In this procedure, as an example, attendant 3 is assigned to extension 4345.